-Andrew Watts’ works, from chamber and symphonic to multimedia and electro-acoustic, are regularly performed throughout the US and Europe.
+Andrew Watts’ (b.
+1989) works, from chamber and symphonic to multimedia and electro-acoustic, are regularly performed throughout the US and Europe.
 His compositions have been premiered at world-renowned venues such as Ravinia, the summer home of the Chicago Symphony Orchestra; Boston's famed Jordan Hall and the Museum of Fine Arts; the Internationales Musikinstitut Darmstadt; and the Holywell Music Room, the oldest custom-built concert hall in Europe.
-In the past few years Mr. Watts has written works for a number of top musicians and ensembles including Distractfold Ensemble, RAGE Thormbones, Splinter Reeds, Quince Contemporary Vocal Ensemble, Line Upon Line Percussion, soprano Tony Arnold, cellist Séverine Ballon, and the Los Angeles Percussion Quartet (LAPQ).
-His recent work, A Dialogue, In Absentia for electronically augmented trombone duo, was presented at IRCAM's Music and Hacking conference this past November.
-In 2017-2018 he will be writing a new vocal ensemble piece for Ekmeles and a large chamber piece for Proton Bern.
+In the past few years Mr. Watts has written works for a number of top musicians and ensembles including Ekmeles Vocal Ensemble, Proton Bern, Distractfold Ensemble, RAGE Thormbones, Splinter Reeds, Quince Vocal Ensemble, Line Upon Line Percussion, soprano Tony Arnold, cellist Séverine Ballon, and the LA Percussion Quartet.
+His recent work, A Dialogue, In Absentia for electronically augmented trombone duo, was presented at IRCAM's Music and Hacking conference.
+In 2018-2019 he will be writing a new work for chamber orchestra with dual soprano soloists for Dal Niente.

 Mr. Watts teaches a summer workshop entitled “Algorithmic Composition with Max/MSP and OpenMusic” at the Center for Computer Research in Music and Acoustics (CCRMA).
-In 2018 he will be a fellow at the Young Composers Meeting (Netherlands) and Delian Academy (Greece).
-In previous years Mr. Watts also participated as a featured composer at the Cheltenham Music Festival (England), the 48th International Summer Course for New Music at Darmstadt (Germany), the Composit Festival (Italy), the Biennial Ostrava Days Institute (Czech Republic), the highSCORE Festival (Italy), the Wellesley Composers Conference (USA), the Etchings Festival (France), Fresh Inc. Festival (USA), New Music on the Point (USA), and the Atlantic Music Festival (USA).
+In 2018-2019 he will be a fellow at the impuls International Composers Academy (Austria) and Luxembourg Composition Academy (Luxembourg).
+In previous years Mr. Watts also participated as a featured composer at the Young Composers Meeting (Netherlands), Delian Academy (Greece), Cheltenham Music Festival (England), the 48th International Summer Course for New Music at Darmstadt (Germany), the Composit Festival (Italy), the Biennial Ostrava Days Institute (Czech Republic), the highSCORE Festival (Italy), the Wellesley Composers Conference (USA), the Etchings Festival (France), Fresh Inc. Festival (USA), New Music on the Point (USA), and the Atlantic Music Festival (USA).
 Furthermore, he has given guest lectures on his compositional practice at Harvard University, UC Berkeley, UC San Diego, and Susquehanna University.